dima-lech/landing-page/README.md

 ## WSL

+WSL can be used to work with a Linux distribution, without the need to dual boot or run a virtual machine.
+It is provided by Microsoft natively on Windows 10 and 11.

 Follow instructions here to set up and install WSL on Windows:
 > https://learn.microsoft.com/en-us/windows/wsl/install
 * Recommended to use default settings and install Ubuntu distribution